DNS Lookups Were Timing Out Randomly in Kubernetes

 summary: "Conntrack table is {{ $value }}% full on {{ $labels.instance }}"

-CoreDNS configuration tweaks
+CoreDNS config tweaks

-While investigating, also improved CoreDNS config:
+While I was investigating, I also made some improvements to the CoreDNS config:

 apiVersion: v1